This is the second article of a two-part series. The first article is here.

 The first question that Tania set out to answer was how an MBA could help her.
 She already had a successful career in technology, but she wanted to go beyond that.
 She had helped teams design and test great new Amazon services, and now she wanted to be on the business side, conceiving strategy, partnerships, and commercialization for such services and products.

 This clarity in thinking was important.
 Without this clarity, Tania would have found it difficult to make her mission align with that of Kellogg MBA.
 Yet, Kellogg wasn’t the only school Tania applied to.
-She also applied to two other top options in the US (ranked below Kellogg MBA) for safety, and to NUS, ISB, and IIM Bangalore (EPGP) in India.
+She also applied to two other top options in the USA (ranked below Kellogg MBA) for safety, and to NUS, ISB, and IIM Bangalore (EPGP) in India.

 Kellogg: inspiring growth (even in MBA apps! :-))

-Working with GyanOne for her Kellogg MBA application, Tania demonstrated just why she had achieved heights in her career so soon.
+Working with GyanOne for her Kellogg MBA admission application, Tania demonstrated just why she had achieved heights in her career so soon.
 She had plenty of stories to discuss, and plenty of points to seek feedback on.
 This is a sure sign of a serious MBA applicant – he/she comes prepared to the process, and leverages the consultant’s experience well.

 Tania’s main point of concern was that her profile could have been seen as being too technical, and therefore not aligned to an MBA at this point.
 She worked, reworked, and sought feedback on the elements she was putting across, ensuring that her career goals were crystal clear, and that her journey was well understood by Kellogg.